chicomcastro/untitled-chicken-game/GDD.md

 - Gameplay Loop
   - The gameplay loop is around 3-5 minutes;
+  - Each as a minute passes, user earns coins and chicken grows in size;
-  - Everytime the player finishes the game, a cutscene is unlocked, revealing a clue to the secret ending;
+  - Everytime the player finishes the game (by the end of five minutes, in the given demo), a cutscene is unlocked, revealing a clue to the secret ending;
   - The cutscenes doesn't have dialog, so understanding what's going in the cinematic is part of the puzzle to unlock the secret ending;
   - The chicken has some activities to do in his bedroom:
     - Drink;